codegode23/go-exercise/Ex4/README.md

 Then, the output should be: [34 67 55 33 12 98]

+### A slice is a reference to a portion of an array.
+It’s a data structure that describes a portion of an array by specifying the starting index and the length of the portion.

 ## String is a data type in Go language and represents a slice of bytes that are UTF-8 encoded.
 This means that strings in Go language can represent a vast variety of characters.
 Strings are enclosed within double-quotes "".
 These strings are read-only and their values cannot be changed once defined.

 ### Split: This function splits a string into all substrings separated by the given separator and returns a slice that contains these substrings.